-The Governing body challenges the school and its staff to secure necessary provision for any student identified as having special educational needs.
+The Governing Body challenges the school and its staff to secure necessary provision for any student identified as having special educational needs and disabilities.

-- Governors determine the school's general policy and approach to students with SEND in cooperation with the Head Teacher and SENCo and ensure that funds and resources are used effectively. - Having regard to the SEND code of Practice 2015, Governors are responsible for overseeing the implementation of the reform. - Governors ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and the use of external agencies and services is available to parents. - Governors ensure that arrangements are in place to support students at school with medical conditions.
+- Governors determine the school's general policy and approach to students with SEND in cooperation with the Head Teacher and SENDCo and ensure that funds and resources are used effectively. - Having regard to the SEND code of Practice 2015 (updated April 2020), Governors are responsible for overseeing the implementation of the reform. - Governors ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and the use of external agencies and services is available to parents/carers. - o Governors ensure that, whenever possible, arrangements are in place to support students at school with medical conditions.

-The role of the SENCo:
+The role of the SENDCo:

-- Overseeing the day-to-day operation of the school's SEND policy - Coordinating provision for children with SEND - Overseeing interventions and monitoring progress of target groups - Analysing data to inform practice - Co-ordinating training for teaching assistants

-- Contributing to the in-service training of staff - Liaising with and advising staff - Monitoring the quality of provision support and to ensure that the needs of SEN pupils are being met - Managing the SEN department - Advising on the graduated approach to providing SEN support - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Liaising with parents of children with SEN - Liaising with other schools and professionals from external agencies including educational psychologists, speech and language therapists, health professionals, social care, and independent or voluntary bodies - Being a key point of contact with external agencies, including the LA support services - Liaising with potential next providers of education ensuring students and parents are informed about options and a smooth transition is planned - Organising Access Arrangements for relevant students for public exams - Liaising with settings from which students have been previously taught - Working with the Head teacher and school governors so that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - Ensuring that the school keeps the records of all students with SEN up to date
+- Overseeing the day-to-day operation of the school's SEND policy - Coordinating provision for children with SEND - Overseeing interventions and monitoring progress of target groups - o Analysing data to inform practice - Overseeing the day-to-day operation of the Additionally Resourced Provision (ARP) - Co-ordinating training for teaching assistants - Contributing to the in-service training of staff - o Liaising with and advising staff - Monitoring the quality of provision support and to ensure that the needs of SEND students are being met - Managing the SEND department - o Advising on the graduated approach to providing SEND support - Advising on the deployment of the school's delegated budget and other resources to meet students' needs effectively - Liaising with parents/carers of children with SEND - Liaising with other schools and professionals from external agencies including educational psychologists, speech and language therapists, health professionals, social care, and independent or voluntary bodies - Being a key point of contact with external agencies, including the LA support services - Liaising with potential next providers of education ensuring students and parents/carers are informed about options and a smooth transition is planned - o Organising Access Arrangements for relevant students for public exams - o Liaising with settings from which students have been previously taught - Working with the Headteacher and school governors so that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - o Ensuring that the school keeps the records of all students with SEND up to date

-SENCo - Mrs Claudia Vowles
+SENDCo - Mrs Claudia Vowles